Quick Summary:

 What is a Data Scientist?

 A data scientist is a professional responsible for analyzing and processing large sets of structured and unstructured data.
-A data scientist possesses excellent skills in computer science, statistics, and mathematical applications.
+An expert data scientist possesses excellent skills in computer science, statistics, and mathematical applications.
 They analyze, model data, design frameworks, and then utilize their skills to interpret the results extracted from the data so that companies or organizations can create actionable plans.
 As IBM explained, who is a data scientist, the one “partly analysts and partly creative.”

 What is a Data Engineer?